healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

     ###########
     ###########
     ## Raster data specific-fields; comment out if using raster data (i.e. tif)
-    ## image resolution, e.g. 100 m
+    ## image resolution;  e.g. for GHSL-POP with 100 metre resolution, 100m
-    resolution: 100m
+    resolution:
     ## the image band containing the relevant data, e.g. for GHSL-POP, 1
-    raster_band: 1
+    raster_band:
     ## A value in the image that represents 'no data', e.g. for GHSL-POP, -200
-    raster_nodata: -200
+    raster_nodata:
     ###########
     ## Sample points intersecting grid cells with estimated population less than this will be excluded from analysis.
-Depending on your population data resolution, you can use this to exclude areas with very low population due to the uncertainty of where anyone might live in that area, or if they do at all
+Depending on your population data resolution, you can use this to exclude areas with very low population due to the uncertainty of where anyone might live in that area, or if they do at all.
+For example, 1
-    pop_min_threshold: 1
+    pop_min_threshold:
-    ## Coordinate reference system metadata for population data (e.g. Mollweide, ESRI, 54009)
+    ## Coordinate reference system metadata for population data.
+    ## For example, for GHSL-POP (Mollweide, ESRI, 54009), enter Mollweide
-    crs_name: Mollweide
+    crs_name:
+    ## For example, for GHSL-POP (Mollweide, ESRI, 54009), enter ESRI
-    crs_standard: ESRI
+    crs_standard:
+    ## For example, for GHSL-POP (Mollweide, ESRI, 54009), enter 54009
-    crs_srid: 54009
+    crs_srid:
     ## URL for where this data was sourced from
     source_url:
     ## metadata for citation